 Opening Academic Year 2024-2025

 Wageningen University & Research annually celebrates the Opening of the Academic Year.
 Renowned speakers share their views on a current topic.
-On 2 September, the 106th Opening of the Academic Year, 2024-2025, will take place.
-This year's theme is The Water-Food Connection: Ensuring Future Food Security.
+On 2 September, the 106th Opening of the Academic Year, 2024-2025, took place.
+This year's theme was The Water-Food Connection: Ensuring Future Food Security.

 Opening Academic Year 2024-2025 | The Water-Food Connection: Ensuring Future Food Security